 Fitness Center.
 The exercise equipment is for members of the campus community age 16 and older.
 A training course is required for all users.
 Free weights are to be used only by those members of the campus community who have completed the training course.
-Access to the free weight room is restricted to authorized ID badges.
 Unauthorized access is prohibited and will result in a fine of up to \$250.
 Free weights must never be used without a spotter.
 Muscle-type shirts, short shorts, bare midriffs, or tight and revealing clothing are not appropriate.
 Use the equipment at your own risk.

-Ping Pong and Billiards.
+Ping Pong, Table Hockey, and Billiards.
 The minimum age limit for billiards is fifteen, or under the direct supervision of parents.
 There is no minimum age limit for ping pong, but children must be tall enough to use the equipment properly, and children younger than 13 years old must be accompanied by a parent.